pivotal/docs-tap/scc/ootb-supply-chain-testing-with-jenkins.hbs.md

 Results:

 - `jenkins-job-url`: A string result that outputs the URL of the Jenkins build that the Tekton task triggered.
-The output is populated by the `jenkins-task` `ClusterTask`.
+The `jenkins-task` `ClusterTask` populates the output.

 For example: